Chief Residents 2014-2015

 I interviewed up and down the east coast, as my wife Meghan was from the Boston area and hoped to move a little closer to the Atlantic.
 I was nearing the end of my interview season and was getting a little weary from the interview trail.
 Most of the programs seemed the same up to that point, and I had yet to find a place to get excited about.
 That all changed after my interview at UVA.
 The night before the interview, I found easy conversation with residents who were excited about their program.
 Everyone I met was collegial and eager to answer questions.
 I met with faculty members who were down to earth and energetic.
 After the day was finished and I was packing for my flight home, I knew that I wanted to train at UVA.

-Now that I have completed my first two years, I
+Now that I have completed my three years of

-can honestly say that all of the things that drew me here have held
+residency, I can honestly say that all of the things that drew me here

-true.
-I get to work with a fun, intelligent, and friendly group of
+held true.
+I work with a fun, intelligent, and friendly group of

 residents.
 Our attending physicians are amicable, easy to work with,